ANNOUNCEMENT OF 2019-2020 FHHO OFFICERS:

 CALL FOR 2019 EXECUTIVE COMMITTEE MEMBER NOMINATIONS

 The Nomination Committee of the Forest Hill Home Owners Association, Inc. (FHHO) has been tasked by the Board of Trustees with identifying talented, community-oriented and energetic candidates for the upcoming election of the 2019 Executive Committee.
-As described in Article IV of the FHHO Bylaws, the Executive Committee is comprised of a President, Senior Vice-President, Vice-president of Membership, Treasurer, and Secretary A short description of the primary responsibilities of each of these Officers is provided in the Nomination Form, which can be downloaded HERE.
+As described in Article IV of the FHHO Bylaws, the Executive Committee is comprised of a President, Senior Vice-President, Treasurer, Secretary, Vice-president of Membership, and Chair of Standards.
+A short description of the primary responsibilities of each of these Officers is provided in the Nomination Form, which can be downloaded HERE.

 Executive Committee members do NOT have to be members of the Board of the Trustees.

-By completing and returning this nomination form, you certify that you are listed on the deed of a Forest Hill deed-restricted property as the owner of the property or are the residential partner of the owner, and that you currently reside in this property.
-You certify that you have paid your annual contribution of at least the minimum amount of $75.00 to the organization for the 2019 fiscal year or will do so by the submission deadline date of Friday February 15th 2019, at 5 pm.
+By completing and returning this nomination form, candidates certify that they are listed on the deed of a Forest Hill deed-restricted property as the owner of the property or are the residential partner of the owner, and that they currently reside in this property.
+They certify that you have paid your annual contribution of at least the minimum amount of $75.00 to the organization for the 2019 fiscal year or will do so by the submission deadline date of Friday February 15th 2019, at 5 pm.
 You also acknowledge that you have no outstanding violations of any kind with FHHO or any of its committees.

 After submitting the form, you may be asked to attend a brief interview with the Nominating Committee.
 Interviews will be held between February 17th and February 25th, 2019, with the specifics to be determined at a later date.